5 Things to Do When Visiting Prague, Czech Republic

 You will find street performers, musicians, dancers, and other entertainers along the bridge.
 All the statues on the bridge are replicas, and the originals are in the National Museum.
 The Charles Bridge has suffered several disasters and experienced many historical events.

 The Czech legend says that the construction of the Charles Bridge began on July 9, 1357, at 5:31, with the first stone being laid by Charles IV himself.
-The avenue of 30 mostly Baroque statues and statues on the balustrade forms a unique combination of artistic styles with the underlying Gothic bridge.
+The avenue of 30 primarily Baroque statues and statues on the balustrade forms a unique combination of artistic styles with the underlying Gothic bridge.

 Visit the Prague Castle